 - three, six, or eight years in prison,

 - felony probation.

-The penalties will increase to seven, nine, or eleven years in prison for the rape of a minor age 14 or older and to nine, eleven, or thirteen years for rape of a little under the age of 14.
+The penalties will increase to seven, nine, or eleven years in prison for the rape of a minor age 14 or older and to nine, eleven, or thirteen years for the rape of a minor under the age of 14.

 If the victim sustained a significant bodily injury (GBI) during the commission of the crime, the penalty would include an additional 3 to 5 years in prison.